- Summer 2021

 Each scheduled class period will contain two different Zoom meetings.

 The Lecture Meeting will start promptly at 2:20 pm, Pacific Time, and last about 45 minutes, sometimes less.
 All students in the section are expected to attend because this will be the meeting where information concerning the course as a whole will be discussed, for example, class management and due dates, general questions about the week's activities, as well as information about the theory or general practice for that week's lab.
 The Lecture Meeting will be automatically recorded and saved in the Zoom folder.

-To earn the engagement credit for the second meeting, you must be present and you must join the conversation.
+To earn the engagement credit for the tutorial meeting, you must be present and you must join the conversation.
 To be "present" means you appear on the list of attendees for the Zoom meeting.
 To "join the conversation" means you must either speak up with a comment or question, submit something similar on Slack during the meeting time, or post on the "Chat" feature of Zoom.
 You may remain anonymous to the other students through a direct (private) chat or Slack message.
 A vital part of being a physicist is to engage with your research partners, discussing both the physics and mechanics of the experiment.
 It is also important that everyone be able to express and understand the concepts and procedures.

 SPECIAL NOTE: If you are unable to join the second meeting at the scheduled time, you may satisfy the participation credit by an alternate mode.
 This could be a Zoom meeting with the instructor at a different time, a phone call, or an email conversation.
 You should contact the instructor directly to set this up.

 The Prime Directive: Communicate with the instructor no less than two times per week concerning the content of the course.

 Success in this course requires communication.
 I need to hear from you each individually and often.
 Only when I know what you are thinking and what you need can I help you to understand the material and meet the requirements.